 What else have women gained from Justice Ginsburg?

-I lifted this from a Facebook post from a woman named Tootsie but thought it summed it up Justice Ginsburg’s accomplishments well.
+This Facebook post was written by a woman named Tootsie but thought it summed up Justice Ginsburg’s accomplishments.

 “Because of her, when I turned 18, I could apply for and receive a credit card without a male signatory.